The Gospel

 Trinity

-We believe in the one living and true God, eternally existing in three persons – Father, Son, and Holy Spirit, each being equal in divine perfection, distinct in respective function, and deserving precisely the same homage, confidence, and obedience.
+We believe in one God, eternally existing in three persons – Father, Son, and Holy Spirit.
+They are equal in divine perfection, distinct in respective function, and deserving the same honor, confidence, and obedience.
+God is the creator and sustainer of all things.

-A) Father: We believe in God the Father: the first Person of the Trinity, an infinite, personal spirit, and perfect in holiness, wisdom, power, and love.
-We believe that He infallibly foreknows all that shall come to pass, that He concerns Himself mercifully in the affairs of men, that He hears and answers prayer, and that He saves from sin and death all who come to Him through Jesus Christ.
+God the Father is the First Person of the Trinity – an infinite, personal spirit.
+He is perfect in holiness, wisdom, power, and love.
+He directs all of the events of history according to his perfect plan.
+He concerns Himself mercifully in the affairs of men, hears and answers prayer, and saves from sin and death all who come to Him through Jesus Christ.

-B) Son: We believe in Jesus Christ: the Second Person of the Trinity, that He was conceived of the Holy Spirit, born of a virgin, genuinely tempted, lived a sinless life, suffered and died as the only acceptable substitute for the sins of man, rose again from the dead in bodily form, and ascended into heaven where He is seated at the right hand of the Father.
-We believe that in heaven He continues His priestly work as intercessor for the saints, and that at the end of the age He will return to the earth to reign as King.
+God the Son, Jesus Christ, is the Second Person of the Trinity.
+He is both fully God and fully man.
+Conceived of the Holy Spirit and born of a virgin, He did not inherit a sin nature.
+He was tempted in every way as we are and yet lived a sinless life, perfectly fulfilling God’s law.
+Because He was completely righteous, He was able to suffer and die as the only acceptable substitute for the sins of all mankind.
+He defeated sin and death by rising from the dead and was seen by his disciples and many other eyewitnesses.
+He then ascended into heaven where He is seated at the right hand of the Father.
+In heaven He continues His priestly work as intercessor for all who trust in Him as Savior.
+At the end of the age He will return to the earth to reign as King.

 Satan

-We believe in the existence of Satan: who was created a perfect and holy being, but through pride and unlawful ambition rebelled against God, thus becoming completely corrupt in character, the adversary of God and His people, leader of all evil angels and spirits, and the deceiver and god of this world; that his powers are supernaturally great, but limited by the purposes of God who overrules all his wicked devices for good; that he was defeated at the cross and resurrection, making certain his final doom.
+We believe in the existence of Satan.
+He was created a perfect and holy being, but through pride and unlawful ambition rebelled against God.
+He became the adversary of God and His people, leader of all evil angels and spirits, and the deceiver and god of this world.
+His powers are supernaturally great, but limited by the purposes of God who overrules all his wicked devices for good.
+He was defeated at the cross and resurrection, making certain his final doom.

 Ezek.
 28:13-17; Isa.
 14:12-15; John 8:44; Rev. 12:9-11; Matt.
 12:24-26; John 16:11; Eph.
 6:12-18.